Matthias-A-Steiner/matlab/README.md

     and me on http://forum.texmacs.cn/t/getting-the-matlab-plugin-working-with-texmacs/368)
   * matlab-demo.en (a short guide to show the working of the Matlab-plugin)

+jeroen, pireddag, and me wrote the script file
+ * tm_matlab

 If they are considered useful, I offer them to be included for public use.
 Feedback on any shortcomings, inconsistencies or (blatant) errors is more than appreciated.